kaiosilveira/nodejs-circuit-breaker/README.md

 }
 ```

-and an [in-memory representation](./src/app/infra/application-state/in-memory/index.ts) was implemented.
+and an [in-memory representation](./src/app/infra/application-state/in-memory/index.ts) was provided.

 This implementation acts as a middleman between the `admin` resource and the `CircuitBreaker`s themselves, allowing for HTTP requests to modify the current state of any circuit breaker.